siddhrthsaini/siddhrthsaini/README.md

 - 👋 Hi, I’m @siddhrthsaini
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently BACK-END DEVELOPER AND learning DSA
 - 💞️ I’m looking to collaborate on Artificial Intelligence based on Data Science
 - 📫 How to reach me siddhrthsaini@gmail.com